rjlee/nrql_exporter/README.md

 COPY my_nrql_exporter.conf /nrql_exporter/nrql_exporter.conf
 ```

-**Important:** for production usage, I recommend you actually build your own local tag of the base image from this repository rather than pulling it from Docker Hub.
-The Docker Hub image is unlikely to be updated regularly and therefore may not include recent security fixes.

 Alternatively, it is possible to mount a volume for the configuration file with the existing docker container:

 ```
 docker run -v "/etc/nrql_exporter:/nrql_exporter/conf/" -e "NRQL_EXPORTER_CONFIG=/nrql_exporter/conf/nrql_exporter.conf" robjameslee/nrql_exporter:latest /nrql_exporter/nrql_exporter
 ```

+When using a container, the `host` configuration parameter can be omitted and the exporter will determine the container hostname automatically.

+**Important:** for production usage, build your own local tag of the base image from this repository rather than pulling it from Docker Hub.
+The Docker Hub image is unlikely to be updated regularly and therefore may not include recent security fixes.